hahahafeifeifei/PIGA/README.md

 ***TODO***

 - successfully run the whole pipeline with **test files** (currently dry run is ok)
-- finish rules of `draft assembly` (preparation of the personal variants set)
 - How to generate the files in `some_files` directory?
 - Refine the **name** of each rule,  add the **annotation** for each rule, maybe edit the **path** of files...